Munchkin: Oz Books by Frank Baum

 The Munchkins are first mentioned (quote shown) in an excerpt from chapter two of The Wonderful Wizard of Oz, titled "The Council with the Munchkins".
 Dorothy initially meets only three of them, along with the Good Witch of the North.
 The rest of the Munchkins then come out of hiding and are shown to be grateful towards Dorothy for killing their evil ruler the Wicked Witch of the East.
-Dorothy later eventually finds the yellow brick road, and along the way attends a banquet held by a Munchkin man named Boq.
+Dorothy later eventually finds the yellow brick road and along the way attends a banquet held by a Munchkin man named Boq.
 Sometime in the book a background story is also given about a "Munchkin maiden" (named Nimmie Amee in later books), who was the former love interest of the Tin Woodman.

 Baum also included the Munchkin characters in his later works as minor and major individual characters.
 The Munchkin Jinjur is the main antagonist in Baum's second book The Marvelous Land of Oz, where she seeks to overthrow the Scarecrow and take over the Emerald City.
-Jinjur makes a brief appearance in the next book, entitled Ozma of Oz, and is later brought back in Baum's twelfth book, The Tin Woodman of Oz.
+Jinjur makes a brief appearance in the next book, entitled Ozma of Oz, and is brought back in Baum's twelfth book, The Tin Woodman of Oz.
 By this time, she is shown to be a more prominent character who is helpful and friendly to Dorothy and her friends.
 Two other major Munchkin characters also appear in The Tin Woodman of Oz: Tommy Kwikstep and Nimmie Amee.
 The former appears in the story asking for a wish for running an errand for a witch; the latter is the name given to the mystery "Munchkin maiden" from the first book, who was the former lover of the Tin Woodman.
-More information is revealed that tells about the Tin Woodman's origin, and their tragic love story.
+More information is revealed that tells about the Tin Woodman's origin and their tragic love story.
 Lastly, the Munchkin Unc Nunkie appears in Baum's seventh book, The Patchwork Girl of Oz, where he is accidentally turned to stone.
 His Munchkin nephew Ojo successfully goes on a quest in search of an antidote while learning more about himself in the process.

 Subsequent Oz books

 L. Frank Baum died on 6 May 1919 after which other writers took up writing additional Oz stories.
-In some cases these books were written under Baum's name, and include among other characters the Munchkins.
+In some cases these books were written under Baum's name and included the Munchkins.
 There is at least one known Munchkin character that was created after Baum's death that appears as a major character.
 Zif is a Munchkin boy who appears in John R. Neill's first adaptation called The Royal Book of Oz.
-Zif is a student at the College of Art and Athletic Perfection; he is both respectful and resentful towards his teacher Wogglebog who considers Zif a "nobody or a nothing."
+Zif is a student at the College of Art and Athletic Perfection; he is both respectful and resentful towards his teacher Wogglebog who considers Zif a "nobody or a nothing".
 The Munchkin characters that Baum had created in his lifetime also appear in these additional works.